ShadowCurse/pirate_jam_16/DESIGN.md

 ## Game idea / pitch

-The game is a non standard pool game where player needs to destroy opponent balls by dealing damage to them.
+The game is a non-standard pool game where the player needs to destroy opponent balls by dealing damage to them.
 Players can use alternative cues and apply upgrades to their cues and balls in order to enhance the gameplay.

 # Inspiration